saltyrtc/saltyrtc-meta/Protocol.md

 ## Processing Client-to-Server Messages

-The following messages are messages that will be exchanged between server and client.
+This section describes the various messages that will be exchanged between server and client.

+The messages are serialised MessagePack objects.
+We will provide an example for each message in an extended JSON format where a string value denoted with 'b' indicates that the content is binary data.
+For ease of reading, binary data of the examples is represented as a hex-encoded string.
+However, binary data SHALL NOT be hex-encoded in implementations.
+Unless otherwise noted, all non-binary strings MUST be interpreted as UTF-8 encoded strings.
+Furthermore, field values SHALL NOT be *null*.

 In case a client receives such a message from another client, the incident MUST be treated as a protocol violation error.

+Messages SHALL NOT be repeated.

 ### Processing a 'server-hello' Message

-TODO.
+The server sends a public key (32 bytes) to the client.
 The message SHALL only be received by SaltyRTC clients.
+It is being sent by the server after a client connected to the server using a valid signalling path.
+The message is not end-to-end encrypted.

 ### Processing a 'client-hello' Message